ll0975334/My-Schedule/README.md

-My Schedule
+# My Schedule
-Lake T. LeJeune
+## Lake T. LeJeune
-  In this project I will create a website that displays my course schedule using a table (Note that classes and times may not be real).
+  In this assignment I will create a website that displays my course schedule usig a table (note that classes and times may not be real).